Dongnimmun Gate (Independence Gate)

 Dongnimmun Gate (Independence Gate) is a memorial built to honor the Korean people and their fight for national independence over foreign intervention.
 The gate is located in the southeastern corner of Seodaemun Independence Park near Seodaemun Prison History Hall.

 Gwanghwamun Gate is the imposing main gate of Gyeongbokgung Palace.
 The gate has been rebuilt many times over the years but remains an icon of Seoul.
 Construction began in 1395 at the beginning of the Joseon dynasty.
-It quickly became one of the most important gates of the Joseon Dynasty since it guarded the main palace.
+It quickly became one of the most important gates of the Joseon Dynasty.

 Heunginjimun Gate (Dongdaemun Gate)